shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

 2. `AmazonEC2ContainerRegistryReadOnly` - This policy gives read-only access to ECR.
 3. `AmazonEKS_CNI_Policy` - This policy is required for [amazon-vpc-cni](https://github.com/aws/amazon-vpc-cni-k8s#setup) plugin to function properly on nodes which is deployed as part of `aws-node` daemonset in `kube-system` namespace.

-These permissions may not be enough if you are running workloads that require various other IAM permissions. `eksctl` provides a number of ways to define additional permissions for the Node.
+These permissions may not be enough if you are running workloads that require various other IAM permissions. `eksctl` provides several ways to define additional permissions for the Node.

 ### Attach IAM Policies using ARN to the Node Group.